vaibhav3027/dolibarr/test/phpunit/functional/README.md

 ### Web server

-Any web server compatible with Dolibarr will do.
+Any web server compatible with DigitalProspects will do.

-For the full test, it should be configured for serving Dolibarr's htdocs directory at `https://dev.dolibarr.org` with SSL/TLS enabled.
+For the full test, it should be configured for serving DigitalProspects's htdocs directory at `https://dev.DigitalProspects.org` with SSL/TLS enabled.

 If you want to test at another address and/or without SSL/TLS, you will have to alter the test configuration.